material-components/material-components-ios/components/Snackbar/README.md

 #### VoiceOver

-Snackbars work well with VoiceOver out of the box. `MDCSnackbarMessageView` exposes `accessibilityLabel` and `accessibilityHint` properties for situations where the custom values are needed.
+Snackbars have automatic VoiceOver support through UIKit, but `MDCSnackbarMessageView` also exposes `accessibilityLabel` and `accessibilityHint` properties for overriding the default values.

 #### Dynamic Type

-`MDCSnackbarMessageView` has a `mdc_adjustsFontForContentSizeCategory` property, which is modeled after Apple's `adjustsFontForContentSizeCategory` property.
-Setting this property to `YES` will result in font scaling according to the current trait environment.
+`MDCSnackbarMessageView` has a `mdc_adjustsFontForContentSizeCategory` property that is modeled after Apple's `adjustsFontForContentSizeCategory` property.
+Set this property to `YES` for font scaling according to the current trait environment.

 ## Snackbars anatomy and key properties